St. Bartholomew's Church, Pontevedra: History

 The site for the construction of the church was chosen in 1685.
-Pedro Monteagudo designed it, based on the model of the church of the Gesù (Rome).
+Pedro Monteagudo designed it, based on the model of the Church of the Gesù in Rome.
 The church survived the Lisbon earthquake of 1755, but buttresses were added on the left side to secure it and strengthen the foundations.

 The church was converted into a parish church in 1836, replacing and taking the name of the former church of Saint Bartholomew the Elder, which occupied the site where the Principal Theatre of Pontevedra is today.

 Description

 This new church of St. Bartholomew is a large, solemn building and one of the few existing examples in Galicia of Italian Baroque architecture, which is very different from the Galician Baroque.
 With this church, the so-called International Baroque was introduced to Galicia.

 The church has a Latin cross shape and is set in a rectangle.
 It consists of three naves with three sections and a transept with a main chapel between two sacristies.
-It is reminiscent of Italian churches dedicated to the 'Name of Jesus' such as the Gesù in Ferrara, the Gesù in Lecce or the Church of the Gesuiti in Venice, among others.
+It is reminiscent of Italian churches dedicated to the 'Name of Jesus' such as the Church of the Gesù in Ferrara, the Gesù in Lecce or the Church of the Gesuiti in Venice, among others.
 The side naves are covered with cross vaults in sections and the main nave with a barrel vault.
 The dome stands on Pendentives.
 Inside, there are important sculptures from the Valladolid school, such as the Penitent Magdalene, from the Baroque school of Santiago de Compostela (by Silveira and Gambino) and sculptures by Pedro de Mena.

 In an altar inside the church there is a statue of the Virgen de la O (Pregnant Virgin), patron saint of the city of Pontevedra.

-On its façade, the six large Doric columns, the Bell towers and the upper pediment are characteristic of Jesuit Baroque.
+On its façade, the six large Doric columns, the bell towers and the upper pediment are characteristic of Jesuit Baroque.
 There is also the coat of arms of the Pimentel family, on the upper part of the school's entrance door a large stone coat of arms of Spain and in the centre, a sculpture of the Virgin Mary in a niche.